In this article, we’ll look at Bhakti, an ancient meditation technique that stems from yoga, Hinduism and Buddhism.

-Bhakti yoga practices are all about expressing devotion and love for an object, person, or God(s).
-This could be a be a religious exercise, similar to biblical / God meditation, but it can also be about love and devotion for non-religious entities.
+The Narada Bhakti Sutras define it as “intense love for God”.
+However, although it can be a religious exercise, similar to biblical / God meditation, it can also be about love and devotion for non-religious entities.

 In the 7th century and 10th century in India, Hindus meditated in devotion to Vishnu and Shiva.
 They would practice becoming one with these deities.

 This gave rise to the Bhakti Movement, led by Saiva Nayanars and the Vaisnava Alvars.
 The Bhakti movement led to the creation of various meditation exercises all focused on love and devotion, as well as the creation of poetry and the poetic saints, who wandered from temple to temple singing praises to Vishnu and Shiva .
 During the 15th and 17th Century CE, Bhakti meditation was heavily influenced by Hindu and Indian culture, and eventually became part of Sufism, Jainism, Sikhism, Theravada Buddhism, and Christianity.

 Today, Bhakti can take many forms.
 And they do not have to be done as devotion or worship, as they traditionally were.

 Writing for Yoga Journal, author Nora Isaacs says, “Many Westerners who practice Bhakti yoga tend to connect with a more encompassing idea of the Divine, the Beloved, the Spirit, the Self, or the Source.”